rml-lee/E-commerce-Sales-Analysis/Findings-Analysis.md

 ---

-## 6. What is the profit margin for each state?
+## 6. What is the yearly profit margin for each state?
 Are any states incurring a profit loss?

 Tableau - [Link](https://public.tableau.com/shared/SK8KNPF9H?:display_count=n&:origin=viz_share_link)